 Data updated in real time!

-There are two separate scores being tracked:
+There are three separate scores being tracked:

 Don't live in a dorm or an FSILG?
 You can still compete!
 Individual students' spirit point totals will also be tracked.
 Your chances of getting a raffle prize increase with your spirit point total.